Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-Asian shares, relatively cheaper even after three years of gains, face key risks this week from US inflation data and a possible Supreme Court ruling on President Donald Trump’s tariffs.
-The momentum in stocks suggested investors are looking beyond the US, where renewed attacks by the Trump administration on the US Federal Reserve (Fed) have raised concerns over central-bank independence.
+The stock rally faces key risks this week from US inflation data and a possible Supreme Court ruling on Trump’s tariffs.
+The momentum in stocks also suggested investors are looking beyond the US, where renewed attacks by the Trump administration on the US Federal Reserve have raised concerns over central-bank independence.

-Asian shares are cheaper compared with US benchmarks.
+Even after rallying for three consecutive years, Asian shares are still cheaper compared with US benchmarks.
 The MSCI Asia-Pacific Index trades at about 15 times earnings, compared with about 22 times for the S&P 500 and 25 times for the Nasdaq 100, according to data compiled by Bloomberg.

 The latest salvo between the Trump administration and the Fed comes as investors navigate a chaotic backdrop.

-The president has taken aim at credit card companies, homebuilders and defense contractors — while also considering a US role in the Iranian protests after capturing Venezuela’s leader earlier in January.
-Late on Monday, Trump said he would impose a 25% tariff on any country that’s “doing business” with Iran, sending crude oil higher.
+The president has taken aim at credit card companies, homebuilders and defence contractors — while also considering a US role in the Iranian protests after capturing Venezuela’s leader earlier in January.

 “After shrugging off last week’s geopolitical surprises, US markets face domestic political headlines,” said Chris Larkin at E*Trade from Morgan Stanley.
 “Barring additional surprises, the markets will likely turn their attention to earnings and inflation data.”